Nolan Arenado Player Props: Cardinals vs. White Sox

 Nolan Arenado At The Plate

-- Among the qualified hitters, he ranks 29th in batting average, while his on-base percentage ranks 76th and he is 11th in slugging.
+- Among qualified hitters in baseball, his batting average ranks 21st, his on-base percentage ranks 70th, and he is 11th in the league in slugging.

+- Arenado is batting .400 with three homers during his last outings and is on a four-game hitting streak.

-- Arenado has driven in a run in 35 games this year (41.7%), including 16 games with more than one RBI (19.0%).
+- Arenado has driven in a run in 35 games this season (41.2%), including 16 games with more than one RBI (18.8%).
 He has also driven home three or more of his team's runs in eight contests.

+- He has scored in 34 games this year (40.0%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.